-Autism Voice UK, a relatively new organization working to end stigma and discrimination in the Black And Minority Ethnic (BAME) community in London and the West Indian Association of Service Personnel (WASP) are partnering to champion Autism in Lambeth.
+Autism Voice UK, a relatively new organisation working to end stigma and discrimination in the community in London and the West Indian Association of Service Personnel (WASP) are partnering to champion Autism in Lambeth.

 The partnership was marked with the opening of an arts and cultural club for autistic young adults in Lambeth on 7thNovember 2016.